 How do you stay in touch with patients?
 Email campaigns are great way to continue communicating them without being too intrusive.
 Build out campaigns to tell them you're still fulfilling contact lens orders, you're offering telehealth services, you're posting a new blog or anything else that may be relevant to them!

 Identify services you can offer off-premises

-Some ECPs offer services that they can provide without leaving their homes.
+Some ECPs offer services that they can provide without leaving their homes or sell materials that can be made available for pickup.
 Contact lenses, for example, are an opportunity for ECPs not-quite-prepared for telehealth to continue generating revenue while social distancing—a plan valued members of our Customer Advisory Board described to us.

 Use your EMR to determine who you’ve provided contact lens exams recently.
 Then identify which of those individuals still have benefits to use.
-This list of patients offers opportunity for you to continue collecting revenue while the coronavirus disruption remain.
 Reach out to these individuals and let them know they still have benefits they can use—specifically on their contacts.

 In order to continue processing contact lens claims for your patients all you need is:

 - A list of all patients who you’ve provided contact lens exams for recently.

 - Access to benefits for patients who’ve received contact lens exams.

 A payments system that allows you to process HIPAA-compliant payments from your home.